 Burlingame came to have two downtowns when the city absorbed its northern neighbor, the town of Easton, a century ago.
 Each has a distinctive character.
 Broadway, located in the former Easton, is where you’ll find traditional “mom and pop” businesses, grocery stores and pharmacies, along with classic restaurants like the Broadway Grill and Preston’s, a candy store and local institution which has fed the local sweet tooth for over 60 years.

 Burlingame Avenue, Burlingame’s “original” downtown, has evolved into a high-end shopping and dining district.
-Whether your fancy is unique children’s clothing from Janie and Jack, the latest trends from Banana Republic or J. Crew, a tailored suit from Sam Malouf or a new iPad from the Apple Store, “The Ave” has you covered.
+Whether your fancy is unique children’s clothing from Janie and Jack, the latest trends from Banana Republic or, a tailored suit from Sam Malouf or a new iPad from the Apple Store, “The Ave” has you covered.

 Burlingame Avenue restaurants range from taquerias to fine dining – and everything in-between.
-It’s difficult to resist the allure of longtime Ave. favorite Copenhagen Bakery and just as hard to pass up the fusion fare at Straits, the casual vibe at the Steelhead Brewery or the elegance of Il Fornaio.
+It’s difficult to resist the allure of longtime Ave. favorite Copenhagen Bakery or the elegance of Il Fornaio.
 Though they live only 20 minutes from San Francisco, Burlingame locals have little reason to leave their town to dine out.

 It’s no mystery why Burlingame is so popular among families, Silicon Valley and San Francisco workers.
 Who wouldn’t want to join a friendly, attractive community with beautiful residential neighborhoods and two thriving downtowns?
 Francis Newlands was a just little bit off in his original vision for Burlingame, but locals wouldn’t have it any other way.